SAP-archive/teched2020-DAT163/exercises/ex1/README.md

 ## Summary

-You have completed your work around the defining a rule, binding the rule, creating a rulebook and a dashboard to reflect the quality of your data.
+You have completed defining a rule, binding the rule, creating a rulebook and a dashboard to reflect the quality of your data.
 Continue to - [Exercise 3 - Search, Self-Service Data Preparation, Review Results, and Lineage](../ex2/README.md)